 Prerequisite: Placement test score indicating ENG K101 or completion of ENG K100 with a "C" grade or better.

-This course is a survey of United States history from Reconstruction to Bush with special emphasis on the development of the American economy, United States expansionism, race relations, the world wars, women's rights, the cities, the sixties, the depression, the Cold War, Watergate, Vietnam, and the 1980's.
+This course is a survey of United States history from Reconstruction to Bush with special emphasis on the developwith special emphasis on the development of the American economy, United States expansionism, race relations, the world wars, women's rights, the cities, the sixties, the depression, the Cold War, Watergate, Vietnam, and the 1980's.
 (HIS K201 is not a prerequisite course for HIS K202).